imyanzhen/imyanzhen.github.io/index.md

 ### Published/Accepted Papers

++ Sijia Zhou, **Yanzhen Chen** and Xin Li.
+The Impact of Non-Diagnostic Digital Services on Online Healthcare Consultation.
+Accepted by **Journal of Management Information Systems**

 + **Yanzhen Chen**, Huaxia Rui, Andrew Whinston.
-Conversation Analytics: Can Machines Read between the Lines in Real-Time Strategic Conversations?.
-Accepted by **Information Systems Research**, 2024 May 8.
+Conversation Analytics: Can Machines Read between the Lines in Real-Time Strategic Conversations?. **Information Systems Research**, 2024 May 8.
 [Media Coverage by Medium](https://medium.com/texas-mccombs/to-detect-evasive-ceos-use-ai-8aa5a90fcca0)

 + Arun Rai, **Yanzhen Chen** and Yatang Lin.
 Exclusion for Public Safety or Inclusion for Gig Employment: Managing the Tension with a Trilogy of Guardians, **MIS Quarterly** 48.8 (2024).
 [Code](https://osf.io/gsbr9).